Japanese women have far easier menopause experiences than Westerners. Why?

 A5: This is one of the most common questions in the USA, but it sounds somehow weird to Japanese people who consume much soy in various ways every day as a part of their traditional diet.
 Japanese people are known to enjoy above-average health.
 We found some online resources claiming the risk of isoflavones only as online news articles or blogs.
-Their common arguments are, “isoflavone is a phytoestrogen it may prompt or stimulate breast cancer,” and “the safety of soy isoflavone is not clinically confirmed yet.”
+Their common arguments are, “isoflavone is a phytoestrogen and it may prompt or stimulate breast cancer,” and “the safety of soy isoflavone is not clinically confirmed yet.”

-All of these arguments lack the view that estrogen has negligible power as a phytoestrogen and neglect to acknowledge that Japanese people, who consume a lot of soy every day, are among the healthiest people in the world.
+All of these arguments lack the view that isoflavone has negligible power as a phytoestrogen and neglect to acknowledge that Japanese people, who consume a lot of soy every day, are among the healthiest people in the world.

 In the last decade, the “protective effect” of isoflavones has become well known in Japan.
-Isoflavones protect the estrogen receptors from excessive estrogen stimulation because such powerless isoflavones replace estrogen in the estrogen receptors.
+Isoflavones protect the estrogen receptors from excessive estrogen stimulation because such powerless isoflavones replace excessive estrogen in the estrogen receptors.
 It was mostly confirmed by a large-scale cohort study by the National Cancer Center of Japan and Western institutes have also been confirming it in the last decade.

 Here is a web page about isoflavone by Oregon University